Emma's Organic Dairy

 Is Raw Milk Licensed?

-A. We are one of only a handful of farms in the UK that is licensed to sell raw drinking milk, milk which is straight from the cow and as nature intended.
+A. We are one of only a handful of farms in the UK that is licensed by The Food Standards Agency to sell raw drinking milk, milk which is straight from the cow and as nature intended.
 The milk contains all the healthy bacteria that we need to maintain a healthy gut and the enzymes are alive making it easier for us to absorb calcium, not to mention that the real white stuff tastes great – the more processes milk has to endure, the poorer the taste.
 We take great care to ensure that the milking plant and our cows are squeaky clean giving us the confidence to sell our milk knowing it is the perfect pint.
-If you would like more information about raw organic milk please contact us, the milk is available from the farm shop and we also deliver nationwide, orders over £20 are free shipping too… try the healthy alternative.
+If you would like more information about raw organic milk please contact us, the milk is available from the farm shop and we also deliver nationwide, orders over £40 are free shipping too… try the healthy alternative.

 The legalities regards Raw Drinking Milk are such that it may only be sold direct by the farm to the end user… if it is coming from anywhere else its not genuine and may not be licensed.